 Executive Severance Plan.
 On February 12, 2020, the Company established the MGP Ingredients, Inc. Executive Severance Plan.
-The plan, as amended on December 14, 2021, provides the Company's executive leadership team the opportunity to receive severance benefits in the event of certain terminations of employment, with the purpose to attract and retain qualified executives.
-Pursuant to the plan, upon a qualifying termination (generally, a termination by the Company without cause or a termination by the participant for good reason (each as defined in the plan)) then the participant would receive severance in an amount equal to an applicable severance multiplier (one for any participant who is not the chief executive officer and two for any participant who is the chief executive officer) times the participant's base salary in effect immediately prior to the date of the termination.
+The plan, as amended on May 25, 2022, provides the Company's executive leadership team the opportunity to receive severance benefits in the event of certain terminations of employment, with the purpose to attract and retain qualified executives.
+Pursuant to the plan, upon a qualifying termination (generally, a termination by the Company without cause or a termination by the participant for good reason (each as defined in the plan)) then the participant would receive severance in an amount equal to an applicable severance multiplier (one for any participant who is not the chief executive officer) times the participant's base salary in effect immediately prior to the date of the termination.
 In addition, participants would receive a prorated annual bonus based on the Company's actual performance in the year in which termination occurs.
 Participants are eligible for reimbursement for certain COBRA premiums for a limited period of time.
 The plan does not affect the terms of any outstanding equity awards.
 Any severance benefits payable to a participant under the plan would be reduced by any severance benefits to which the participant would otherwise be entitled under any other severance policy or plan, including any agreement between a participant and the Company (unless the plan or agreement expressly provides for severance benefits to be in addition to those provided under the plan).

 Other Compensation Programs.
-We do not provide executive perquisites of any significance.
-We also do not have significant executive benefits, such as supplemental executive retirement plans.
+We provide limited executive perquisites to the named executive officers, as described herein, and we do not offer significant executive benefits, such as supplemental executive retirement plans.
 Mr. Colo receives an automobile allowance of \$500 per month pursuant to the terms of his employment agreement.
-Mr. Bratcher receives an automobile allowance of \$1,500 per month and a monthly gas allowance.
+Mr. Bratcher and Mr. Pasagic receive an automobile allowance of \$1,500 and \$600 per month, respectively, and a monthly gas allowance.
+In addition, Ms. Lapish, and Mr. Pasagic each receive a cell phone allowance of \$150 per month.